phamtony/api-portfolio/README.md

 # Portfolio API
 ## Overview
-This is an admin, that allows you to populate your personal/career information.
-The admin will give you an API key (after generating and saving it) that will allow you to access the information you provided about your personal/career.
+A simply headless CMS, that allows you to populate your personal/career information.
+The headless CMS provides a public API key (after generating and saving it) that will grant you access the information you populated via RestAPI.

 With the public API, you can make your custom portfolio anyway you want.